 1. The firearms world has traditionally been built for men

 Women can feel like the rabbit in the Trix commercial.
-Instead of the kids telling the rabbit “Silly rabbit, Trix are for kids,” it feel like society is saying to women “Silly women, guns are for men.”
+Instead of the kids telling the rabbit “Silly rabbit, Trix are for kids,” it feel like society is saying “Silly women, guns are for men.”

 2. There are less female role models in the gun world